-Anyone else think noodles should be an official food group?
+Anyone else thinks noodles should be an official food group?
 Chewy udon, tender tagliatelle, delicate spaetzli . . . this class of soft, doughy delights is just as essential as any of the other groups, right?!

 Italians aren’t the only ones who have noodles down to a science.
 Asian cuisine does too, and all that textural magic makes this one killer dish.
 It’s time for some Beef Chow Mein fun!

 I’ll show you how to make Beef Chow Mein like takeaway (or takeout, as we say in other parts of the world) that’s easy peasy and captures all the textures and seasonings of your favorite Chinese noodle dish.
-A three-ingredient marinade, some boiling water (for softening the noodles), and a simple sauce is all you need to pull off Beef Chow Mein Chinese style.
+A simple marinade, some boiling water (for softening the noodles), and a simple sauce is all you need to pull off Beef Chow Mein Chinese style.
 There’s not even much chopping since you’ll use a little help from frozen vegetables, already perfectly sized and seasoned for the recipe.

 According to the Beef Chow Mein wiki, there are lots of variations to this dish (though we don’t need the wiki to tell us that).
 Some have lots of gravy served over crispy noodles, some use big chunks of steak, and some even use cream of mushroom soup.
 This is a pretty authentic version, with just enough sauce to dress the ingredients, thin, tender pieces of beef, and traditional Chinese flavors and ingredients.
 Not a can of soup in sight!